Mr8ND/ML-architectural-analytics/README.md

 ## 2 Comments
 When necessary, code found elsewhere is acknowledged in line.
 `pip_requirements.txt` reports the version of the main packages used - analysis was done in Python `2.7.10` and R version `3.4.3`, "Kite-Eating Tree".

+This [Google Drive folder](https://drive.google.com/open?id=1_OVjXOzue_rNoSBZByl4HItWjew2fO3K) is the main repository for the architectural plans, including the processing code for the architectural plans in Grasshopper, which can be consulted for more information.

 ## 3 Contributors
 Code was written jointly by the following authors: